Brazilian comedy group hit by Molotov cocktails after film on 'gay Jesus'

 The sketch group said a security guard managed to contain the fire at its headquarters and no one was hurt.

-State police in Rio and Netflix did not immediately respond to requests for comment.
+State police in Rio did not immediately respond to a request for comments.
+Netflix declined to comment.

 “In the early morning of December 24, on Christmas Eve, the headquarters of Porta dos Fundos was the victim of an attack.
 Molotov cocktails were thrown at our building,” the comedy group, which won an International Emmy for its holiday special last year, said on Twitter.